Industry News

 Incorporating calcium carbonate into plastic garbage bags intended for incineration can enhance combustion efficiency and significantly reduce incineration time.
 When burned, calcium carbonate expands within the plastic film, creating numerous tiny holes that increase the surface area available for combustion.
 This phenomenon accelerates the burning process.
 For instance, the incineration time for polyethylene plastic film containing 30% calcium carbonate is reduced from 12 seconds (for pure plastic) to just 4 seconds.

-Furthermore, calcium carbonate-filled plastic films promote more complete combustion, which minimizes the release of black smoke due to the wick effect of calcium carbonate.
-The alkalinity of calcium carbonate also helps absorb a significant amount of dispersed acidic gases, thereby reducing the emission of toxic smoke and decreasing the likelihood of acid rain.
+Also, calcium carbonate-filled plastic films promote more complete combustion.
+This minimizes black smoke from the wick effect of calcium carbonate.
+Calcium carbonate’s alkalinity helps absorb acidic gases.
+This reduces toxic smoke and the risk of acid rain.

 In Japan, regulations stipulate that plastic garbage bags for incineration must contain at least 30% calcium carbonate.
 Beyond the enhanced burning speed, calcium carbonate-filled bags generate less heat, do not produce drips or black smoke, mitigate secondary pollution, and are non-damaging to incinerators.